Human microbiome: Vagina

 Vaginal microbiota refers to those species and genera that colonize the vagina.
 These organisms play an important role in protecting against infections and maintaining vaginal health.
 The most abundant vaginal microorganisms found in premenopausal women are from the genus Lactobacillus, which suppress pathogens by producing hydrogen peroxide and lactic acid.
 Bacterial species composition and ratios vary depending on the stage of the menstrual cycle.
 Ethnicity also influences vaginal flora.
 The occurrence of hydrogen peroxide-producing lactobacilli is lower in African American women and vaginal pH is higher.
 Other influential factors such as sexual intercourse and antibiotics have been linked to the loss of lactobacilli.
 Moreover, studies have found that sexual intercourse with a condom does appear to change lactobacilli levels, and does increase the level of Escherichia coli within the vaginal flora.
 Changes in the normal, healthy vaginal microbiota is an indication of infections, such as candidiasis or bacterial vaginosis.
 Candida albicans inhibits the growth of Lactobacillus species, while Lactobacillus species which produce hydrogen peroxide inhibit the growth and virulence of Candida albicans in both the vagina and the gut.

 Fungal genera that have been detected in the vagina include Candida, Pichia, Eurotium, Alternaria, Rhodotorula, and Cladosporium, among others.

 Placenta

 Until recently the placenta was considered to be a sterile organ but commensal, nonpathogenic bacterial species and genera have been identified that reside in the placental tissue.
 However, the existence of a microbiome in the placenta is controversial as criticized in several researches.
-So called "placental microbiome" is likely derived from contamination of regents because low-biomass samples are easily contaminated.
+The so-called "placental microbiome" is likely derived from contamination of reagents because low-biomass samples are easily contaminated.